bigscience-workshop/promptsource/CONTRIBUTING.md

 Here is a quick crash course on using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) to write templates.
 More advanced usage is in the [cookbook](#jinja-cookbook).

-Generally, in a prompt, you'll want to use a mix of hard-coded data that is task-specific and stays the same across examples, and commands that tailor the input and target to a specific example.
+Generally, in a template, you'll want to use a mix of hard-coded data that is task-specific and stays the same across examples, and commands that tailor the input and target to a specific example.